-‘Writing Chinese: Authors, Authority and Authorship’ is based at the White Rose East Asia Centre in the University of Leeds, UK.
+The Leeds Centre for New Chinese Writing launched in July 2018 and is based at the University of Leeds, UK.
 Bringing together writers, translators, publishers, literary agents and academics working in the field of contemporary Chinese literature, we aim to foster closer links and dialogue, and to help promote contemporary Chinese writers in the UK.

 We work in collaboration with a number of partners, including Paper Republic, The Institute of Education Confucius Institute, Balestier Press and Penguin China and are developing resources to make new Chinese writing accessible to everyone, with a new strand focussing particularly on school-age readers.

 We run a series of talks, readings, workshops, symposia and other activities in Leeds.
 We have a monthly featured author in our bookclub, run a book review network dedicated to contemporary Chinese literature in translation, and have held a series of Chinese-English literary translation competitions and masterclasses.
 We also host a regular blog on this website, featuring articles on contemporary Chinese fiction and interviews with writers, translators, and others working in the field.

 All are welcome to join in our network.

 This year, our symposium is focusing on non-Han literature and film, supported by a MEITS (Multilingualism: Empowering Individuals, Transforming Societies) grant...

 We will be holding a special event for the launch of the Leeds Centre for New Chinese Writing on July...

 In partnership with the Mandarin Teachers Network based at the Confucius Institute of the Institute of Education, London, we are developing...

 Wednesday 27 June 2018